jsplumb/jsplumb/README.md

 There are a few integration issues that you should be aware of: z-index needs special attention, for example.

 ## Project Structure
-At any time there is a built version in the `build` directory, which contains the concatenated and minified files, as well as a full set of demos and tests, and there is a version under development in `src`.
-If taking something that is working and adapting it for your needs is what you want to do, use the files in the `build` directory.
+At any time there is a built version in the `dist` directory, which contains the concatenated and minified files, as well as a full set of demos and tests, and there is a version under development in `src`.
+If taking something that is working and adapting it for your needs is what you want to do, use the files in the `dist` directory.
 If you need to work directly with the version in development - maybe there's a bug fix you need or whatever - you need the files in the `src` directory.

 Note that the demos in the `demos` directory are always pointing at the current development version, and therefore have a long list of imports.